 The treasurer shall be responsible for the disbursement of all monies of the church and shall keep a correct and up-to-date record of all transactions.
-The treasurer shall under the direction of the Elder Board, make all disbursements by check drawn on a bank approved by the Board of Elders.
-In addition to the annual report submitted at the annual church meeting, he/she shall submit a detailed monthly report and provide a report to the regular members’ meetings.
-At the request of the Elders the treasurer shall tender the books for auditing.
+The treasurer shall, under the direction of the Elder Board, make all disbursements by check drawn on a bank approved by the Board of Elders.
+In addition to the annual report submitted at the Annual Business Meeting, he/she shall submit a detailed monthly report and provide a report to the regular Members’ Meetings.
+At the request of the Elders, the treasurer shall tender the books for auditing.
 The Treasurer will be a member of the Finance Committee.

 There shall be a church clerk nominated by the Board of Elders and elected annually by the membership.
 The clerk shall serve under the general supervision of the Board of Elders.

-The clerk shall keep the minutes of all regular and special meetings of the church and shall duly record all official acts of the church.
+The clerk shall keep the minutes of all regular Members’ Meetings, the Annual Business Meeting, and Special Meetings of the church and shall duly record all official acts of the church.
 He/she shall be responsible for maintaining all records of the church.